wikimatze/vimfiles/README.md

 - `m` ... choose which action to perform (add, move, copy, delete)
   - add / at the end to create a new directory
 - `r` ... refresh the view
+- `o` ... opens the directory
 - `O` ... opens the node recursive from the parent node
 - `t` ... opens th file in a new tab
 - `p` ... jumps to the root tree
+- `C` ... change the directory to the current mode
+- `U` ... go up to the directory
+- `p` ... go up to parent direcory
+- `P` ... go up to root directory
 - `T` ... opens the file in a new tab and the focus will stay in the current window
 - `x` ... closed the parent node, but leave the nodes above the node open (visual close)
 - `X` ... closed all nodes which are under the actual node (physical close)